new ArchDataType(coreExpressionType, baseDataTypeNameToUse)

 readonly isAnAnyType :boolean

-Returns whether or not this data type is considered to be an Architect Any type.
+Returns whether this data type is considered to be an Architect Any type.
 You will see Any types listed in Architect's Expression Help like the implementation of the == operator that takes a valueToCompare and valueToCompareTo parameters whose types are Any types.
 Yes, that means that it's possible for some data types to not be an "any" type.
 Who would have thunk? ;-)

 readonly isArchBaseCoreObject :boolean